-This policy forms part of the South Australian Protective Security Framework (SAPSF).
-It ensures all South Australian Government agencies protect their information assets from compromise.
+This policy ensures all South Australian Government agencies protect their information assets from compromise.
 It outlines the South Australian Information Classification System (ICS) and associated guidance which all agencies must use to protect the confidentiality, integrity and availability of all official information.
 The requirements of this policy are designed to mitigate against both intentional and accidental threats and reduce the impact on government business.

 *Information compromise includes, but is not limited to: loss, misuse, interference, unauthorised access, unauthorised modification, and unauthorised disclosure.

-To protect your agency’s information against compromise, you must:
+To protect official information against compromise, agencies must:

 - determine the appropriate classification and any protections that apply to official information

 - set the classification at the lowest reasonable level to protect against compromise to the confidentiality, integrity or availability of all official information

 - ensure all sensitive and security classified information (including emails) are marked with the correct protective markings